-While programming DMPU-MBT or DMPU-PRB with DMPU-PS software (using RS485 port), DMPU-HMI display must be disabled (see the display instructions to enable this mode), otherwise the connection may not work properly (it's not possible to have two master devices in the same bus).
+While programming DMPU-MBT or DMPU-PRB with DMPU-PS software (using RS485 port), DMPU-HMI display must be disabled (see the display instructions to enable this mode) and BTM touch-screen must be powered OFF (if it uses RS485 port), otherwise the connection may not work properly (it's not possible to have two master devices in the same bus).

-On the bottom of the module there are two RJ11 connectors for DMPU-05 measurement module (on the left) and the DMPU-CPAN or DMPU-CPC cable (on the right); these cables are used for PC connection and the configuration by programming software.
+On the bottom of the module there are two RJ11 connectors for measurement DMPU manual rev. 1.1 18042013 module (on the left) and the DMPU-CPAN or DMPU-CPC cable (on the right); these cables are used for PC connection and the configuration by programming software.